The Edinburgh Festival Fringe Society

 Membership of the Fringe Society is open to anyone.
 If you are interested in becoming a member, please visit our Membership page.

-Following the 2014 Annual General Meeting of the Edinburgh Festival Fringe Society Charlie Wood and Richard Lloyd have been elected to the Board.
-They will join Pip Utton, who was elected unopposed, to each to serve a four year term.
-Click here for full details on the outcome of the 2014 Board Elections.
-For a full breakdown of results, Fringe Society Members can log into the Fringe Society members area.
+Following the 2015 Annual General Meeting of the Edinburgh Festival Fringe Society Harry Gooch, Matt Panesh and Luke Meredith have been elected to the Board.
+They will each serve a four year term.
+Click here for details on the outcome of the 2015 Board Elections.
+For a full breakdown of results, Fringe Society members can log into the Fringe Society members area.